History & Heritage

 - “Medical men” making use of a “secret formula” for prescription medicines (a common theme)

 - Sale of “medicated wine” by two Association members – which the Association promptly reported to the Police

 - Numerous representations and submissions on various legislative amendments

 - An effort to obtain a commissioned rank for pharmacists working in the military.

 While unusual claims were received over the years (In 1983, the Association paid out a claim involving the loss of three calves and 10 bags of meal), the common theme since 1915 involves dispensing errors and complaints from members of the public.

 The first successful claim did not eventuate until 1926, after 11 years of operation.
 By this time there were a total of 191 member pharmacies, a reserve fund of £474 and an accumulated fund of £148.

 Membership started at £1 per annum for a guaranteed £500 cover, although most members increased the amount of cover to £2,500 by paying an extra premium.

 Later on, pharmacists who had several staff members paid more for their membership because of the increased risk.
 It is interesting to note that hospital pharmacists were excluded from membership because the risk from large hospitals was felt to be “almost beyond the scope of the scheme”.

 An inadvertently amusing report in 1930 noted the increase in claims relating to medicines spilled on customer’s clothing which were invariably dealt with “on the spot”.

 In 1983, it was decided to change the name to Pharmacy Defence Association in recognition of the fact that pharmacists are not chemists.

 Then, in 1995, Pharmacy Defence Association Ltd was dissolved and Pharmacy Defence Association Incorporated formed to take account of not only the requirements of the Companies Act 1993 but also to enable the Association to offer a wider range of benefits to members, now on an individual pharmacist membership basis.

 The Pharmacy Defence Association today

-While the original purpose of the Association remains – to protect and support the interests of pharmacists, the resources required to meet that objective have increased considerably over the years.
+While the original purpose of PDA remains – to protect and support the interests of members, the resources required to meet that objective have increased considerably over the years.